Chellah: Phoenician Sala

 The Phoenicians founded several trading colonies along the Atlantic coast of what is now Morocco, but the existence of a Phoenician settlement on the site of Chellah has been debated by archeologists.
 Jean Boube, who led some of the modern excavations at the site, discovered neo-Punic artifacts dating as far back as the 3rd century BC, which suggests there must have been a small trading post here around that time.
 Later excavations by Boube also found fragments of Phoenician or Punic bowls dating to the 7th and early 6th centuries BC, but it is possible that such early items were imported by trade rather than being evidence of occupation.
 The settlement along the banks of the Bou Regreg was known as Shalat (𐤔𐤏𐤋𐤕, šʿlt; compare Hebrew סלע, rock), which appears to derive from the Punic word for "rock".

+Mauretanian Sala

+During the Mauretanian period (1st century BC), the urban center of Sala developed on hill terraces overlooking the Bou Regreg valley.
+The earliest documented building activity includes a multi-Cella temple (Temple A) featuring architectural elements such as Ionic half-columns and Egyptian-gorge cornices, reminiscent of Hellenistic and Numidian royal architectural styles.
+Under the client kings Juba II and his son Ptolemy, the site may have functioned as a dynastic or political sanctuary, a role suggested by the discovery of royal portrait statues on site.
+Additional pre-Roman structures included residential or administrative buildings made of stone socles with raw brick elevations, as well as a stone water-storage facility underneath later Roman structures.

+By the first century BC the local inhabitants were still writing in the neo-Punic language but the region came under the influence of Rome.
+Under the last two rulers, Juba II and Ptolemy, the Mauretanian kingdom had already became a client state of Rome.
+Some relics from the time of these two kings have been discovered at Chellah.
+After the death of Ptolemy in 40 AD the region was fully annexed by Rome and became the province of Mauretania Tingitana.